-Wine Trends 2025: Rosé Still Rising While Red Declines
+Wine Trends 2025 Show Ros\xc3\xa9 Still Rising as Red Declines

 Global wine consumption shifted significantly in 2025, with rosé wines continuing their decade-long surge in popularity while traditional red wine sales declined in several key markets.